How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 Take the first step in your Terraform journey by checking out KodeKloud’s Terraform course for beginners.

-In the course, you’ll understand the role of Terraform in managing modern IT infrastructure.
-You will learn how to install Terraform and develop a deep understanding of its basic concepts such as Providers, Input and Output variables, and Resource Attributes.
+The course will help you understand Terraform's role in managing modern IT infrastructure.
+You will learn how to install Terraform and develop a deep understanding of its basic concepts, such as Providers, Input and Output variables, and Resource Attributes.

 Infrastructure configuration